IndiGG (INDI) Achieves Self Reported Market Capitalization of $123.60 Million

-IndiGG (INDI) traded 10.9% lower against the US dollar during the one day period ending at 9:00 AM Eastern on May 15th.
-In the last seven days, IndiGG has traded 4.6% higher against the US dollar.
-One IndiGG token can currently be purchased for about $0.0064 or 0.00000010 BTC on cryptocurrency exchanges.
-IndiGG has a market capitalization of $123.60 million and approximately $15,877.93 worth of IndiGG was traded on exchanges in the last day.
+IndiGG (INDI) traded down 5.7% against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on May 20th.
+One IndiGG token can currently be purchased for about $0.0061 or 0.00000009 BTC on popular cryptocurrency exchanges.
+IndiGG has a market capitalization of $123.60 million and $22,719.01 worth of IndiGG was traded on exchanges in the last day.
+During the last seven days, IndiGG has traded 28.8% lower against the U.S. dollar.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.